Georgina Haig: Career

-In her first year out of drama school Haig landed roles in two Australian feature films, Wasted on the Young and Road Train.
-She secured a recurring guest role in two seasons of the crime drama Underbelly.
-From 2009 to 2010 she also starred in the children's television series The Elephant Princess.
+In her first year out of drama school, Haig scored her debut role in Underbelly: A Tale of Two Cities, the second season of crime drama Underbelly.
+She also starred in the second season of children's television series The Elephant Princess, playing the role of Zamira.
+In 2010, she also landed lead roles in two Australian feature films, Wasted on the Young and Road Train.

-In 2010 Haig won a Best Actress Scream Festival award for her performance in thriller Crawl.
+In 2011, Haig starred in noir thriller film Crawl, in the lead role of barmaid Marilyn Burns.
+She won a Best Actress award at LA's Screamfest Horror Film Festival for her performance.
 She was considered for the role of Andromeda in the film Wrath of the Titans alongside several other actresses.
 The part ultimately went to Rosamund Pike.
 Haig was also considered for the role of Gwen Stacy in the 2012 film The Amazing Spider-Man, but lost the part to Emma Stone.

-In 2012, she appeared in the internationally acclaimed Australian film The Sapphires, and made several guest appearances on the American FOX science-fiction series Fringe, as Henrietta "Etta" Bishop.
-She appeared in Dance Academy and had a guest role in an episode of comedy series A Moody Christmas.
+In 2012, she appeared as Glynnis in internationally acclaimed Australian film The Sapphires, an adaptation of the stage musical of the same name.
+The same year, she made her US acting debut on the FOX science-fiction legal drama Fringe, as Henrietta 'Etta' Bishop.
+She appeared in Dance Academy as Mistii and had a guest role as Patience in an episode of comedy series A Moody Christmas.